 Man, what I would give to have tea with her one more time…

 Those early years of growth were magic.

-When we first start down the path, the possibilities seem endless.
+When we first started down the path, the possibilities seemed endless.
 Always something new to learn.
 A new system, lifehack, or philosophy to follow.

 Growth feels exponential and your potential seems limitless.

 At some point growth levels-off, becoming slow, subtle, and incremental.
 And sometimes it feels like you’re not changing much at all.
 Especially when you find yourself struggling with your energy, clarity, focus, and productivity.